 GigaScience is an open-access open-data journal for the publication of all types of biological studies that use or create large-scale data sets.
 With the goal of revolutionizing data accessibility, dissemination, organization, and use, GigaScience has a unique format that integrates article publication with the data-hosting and cloud-computing resources.
 In three years GigaDB has stored over 194 datasets and 36TB data.

 BGI Genomics provides a wide range of commercial next generation sequencing services and a broad portfolio of genetic tests for medical institutions, research institutions and other public and private partners.
 BGI Genomics’ mission is to leverage its genomics expertise in order to advance life science research and to improve human health by providing high quality, affordable genomics powered health solutions for everybody.

 MGI specialises in R&D and manufacturing of proprietary instrumentation, medical devices, ancillary consumables and biological reagents e.g. genetic sequencers, mass spectrometers, medical imaging systems, and comprehensive solutions for life science research and applications.
 With the vision to “enable effective and affordable healthcare solutions for all”, MGI strives to be a leading innovator in life science technologies.

-BGI Forensics supplies accurate and affordable DNA genotyping services, and standardises the procedures for applying relevant technologies in the fields of human DNA identification, plant and animal identification and forensics science.
-Based on advanced BGI sequencing platform and database, BGI Forensics provides traditional forensic services, and also focuses on the research and development of new technologies in forensic genomics, forensic pathology, and forensics.
+FGI, BGI's subsidiary specialised in forensics, provides accurate and affordable DNA genotyping services, and standardises the procedures for applying relevant technologies in the fields of human DNA identification, plant and animal identification and forensics science.
+Based on advanced BGI sequencing platform and database.
+FGI also focuses on the R&D of new technologies in forensic genomics, forensic pathology, and forensics.